TURN UP THE HEAT!

 2. Strength: The classic 26 postures are designed to give you a total all over body workout.
 The practice is low impact and will get you firing up muscles you never knew you had.
 In particular we focus on spine strength which is key to a long, healthy life!

-3. Breath: One of the greatest challenges of yoga is to challenge the body whilst maintaining calm, steady, deep breathing.
+4. Breath: One of the greatest challenges of yoga is to challenge the body whilst maintaining calm, steady, deep breathing.
 With such a challenging workout, it is essential that we learn to breathe efficiently and effectively.
-In doing so, we are learning techniques which are transferrable to the outside world to use as coping mechanisms for stress, anxiety, pain management, allergies, asthma and many others
+In doing so, we are learning techniques which are transferable to the outside world to use as coping mechanisms for stress, anxiety, pain management, allergies, asthma and many others

-6. Focus: By practicing the same 26 postures each session, the routine helps you to advance your practice through repetition.
+7. Focus: By practising the same 26 postures each session, the routine helps you to advance your practice through repetition.
 As you advance, you gain tremendous focus and determination.
 The ability to focus carries over to your daily life.
 When you can focus on the task at hand, you’ll excel and you can enjoy it more.

 Stretch carried out a 550 hour master course in Hot Yoga at Ethos Hot (now SOMA) (soma.house) which is affiliated with the University of Cambridge.
 The training was extremely thorough and his knowledge of the practice of hot yoga is extensive.
 The classic 26 postures of the Bikram series were designed in a way that would be suitable for people of all ages and abilities with varying levels of health and fitness to practice side by side.
 If however you have an injury which concerns you, have a chat with Stretch before class and he can ensure that your practice remains safe and that you stay within your boundaries whilst you work towards healing your body.

 HOT YOGA – Oceanflow HOT yoga classes are held in our specialised HOT studio at a temperature of forty degrees and humidity of 40-50%.
-This 60 minute class uses a series of 26 postures to work every muscle, gland and system in your body, allowing detoxification, healing and strength building.
-Modifications and options are provided throughout the class so all levels and abilities are welcome (including absolute beginners.)
+This 60 minute class uses the classic series of 26 postures created by Bikram Choudhury to work every muscle, gland and system in your body, allowing detoxification, healing and strength building.
+Modifications and options are provided throughout the class so all levels and abilities are welcome (including absolute beginners to yoga)

-SILENT HOT – A slightly shorter and faster version of the classic HOT sequence still incorporating all of the 26 postures in 60 minutes!
+SILENT HOT – Also the classic 26 postures but this time done in silence!
+Well technically that is not quite true.
+The teacher will say the word “Go” to come into a posture and “Change” to come out of one.
 This class is for those of you who have done a few hot classes already and are familiar with the sequence.
-The teacher will be leading a class from the mat and will simply cue “Go” and “Change” to come in and out of the postures.
-You don’t need to know the sequence off by heart but you do need to be able to practice safely as there are no alignment cues during the session.
+The teacher will be leading a class from the mat and so there will be no postural cues or corrections.
+You don’t need to know the sequence off by heart but you do need to be able to practice safely and know how to adjust for your limitations as the teacher will not be able to offer you personal adjustments in this class.
 This is a great way to connect more with your breath in the hot room and we thoroughly recommend it to anyone who practices hot yoga on a weekly basis.

-HOT FLOW – Based around the poses of the Ashtanga Primary Series and involves more movement than the classic HOT sequence and so the room is kept at a slightly cooler temperature (30-35 Degrees) We recommend you have a broad knowledge of how to do a sun salutation before attending this class.
+HOT FLOW – This is a flowing 60 minute vinyasa based practice and involves more movement than the classic HOT sequence so the room is kept at a slightly cooler temperature (30-35 Degrees).
+We recommend you have a broad knowledge of how to do a sun salutation before attending this class.

-HOT YIN – A class focused on deep stretches that are held from 2-5 minutes in a warm room with a temperature of 32degC.
+HOT YIN – A 60 minute class focused on deep stretches that are held from 2-5 minutes in a warm room with a temperature of 32degC.
 The poses will help to stretch out hips, shoulders and spine, working into connective tissue, fascia as well as muscles.
-The benefits of practicing this style in warmth include accessing postures easier than in colder environments, boosting detoxification and promoting relaxation.
+The benefits of practising this style in the warm include accessing postures easier than in colder environments, boosting detoxification and promoting relaxation.
 Beginners to yoga are very welcome.

-If you haven’t attended one of the classes in the Vinyasa studio and yoga is new to you then we would recommend either the HOT YOGA or HOT YIN classes in the HOT studio or the FOUNDATION or MELLOW classes in the Vinyasa studio as a great starting point.
+If you haven’t attended one of the classes in the Vinyasa studio and yoga is new to you then we would recommend either the HOT YOGA or HOT YIN classes in the HOT studio or the FOUNDATION, MELLOW or MOVE & MEDITATE classes in the Vinyasa studio as a great starting point.

 *Please note all classes at Oceanflow Yoga are done on a pre-booked basis.
 We do not offer a drop in service.
 This is to ensure we don’t have to turn anyone away if we are full up.
-We also operate a 3 hour cancellation policy with all of our weekly yoga classes.
+We also operate an 8 hour cancellation policy with all of our weekly yoga classes.